block-open-source/goose/README.md

 this, or at least start the work for us?

 **Goose** is your on-machine developer agent, working for you, on your terms.
-Guided by you, Goose intelligently assesses what you need, generates required code or modifications.
-You are in charge: if you want Goose to make a draft or complete the change, it is up to you.
-It is also up to you to choose if you prefer to work in a terminal or in your IDE.
+Guided by you, Goose intelligently assesses what you need and generates required code or modifications.
+You are in charge: Do you prefer Goose to make a draft, or complete the change entirely?
+Do you prefer to work in a terminal or in your IDE?

 Doing our work requires a lot of tools, like Jira, GitHub, Slack, as well APIs for infrastructure and data pipelines.
 Goose handles all of these, and is extensible.
 You can run anything invokable by a shell command, Python or a plugin.